Office Retail & eCommerce Platform Improved CSAT by 20%+ in 3 Months Across Geographies

 Chat-Specific Hiring and Assessment Redesign

-Introduced a purpose-built hiring initiative that redefined job descriptions, screening criteria, and candidate profiles specifically for chat-based retail eCommerce support.
-Mock chat assessments replaced generic screening tools, ensuring only candidates with strong written communication skills and digital problem-solving capabilities entered the agent pipeline — protecting quality from the point of hire.
+Introduced a purpose-built hiring initiative for chat-based retail eCommerce support.
+The program redefined job descriptions, screening criteria, and candidate profiles.
+Mock chat assessments replaced generic screening tools.
+As a result, only candidates with strong written communication and digital problem-solving skills entered the pipeline.

 Engagement-Led Onboarding Framework